- Books, Literature, and Writing»

-To temporarily escape my crazy family that Christmas, I offered to take a friend's dog for a walk.
+To temporarily escape my crazy family as Christmas loomed menacingly close, I offered to take a friend's dog for a walk.
 I thought I might get some fresh air, burn off a few extra festive calories and combat the stress of family life at the same time.
 Wrong.
 "Dougal" is a dog who chases helicopters; an absolute canine fiend who would have the Barbara Woodhouses of the world in fits of despair.
 He ended up taking me for a walk - no, a run - around the village and who did we bump into on the way?
 Yes, you've guessed - the guide leader.

 The microwave packed up first thing on Christmas morning and the vacuum cleaner exploded in sympathy later that day.
 Never one to give up easily, I reverted to cooking the entire dinner in the oven and afterwards cleaned the dining room floor with my granny's ancient "Bex-Bissel" sweeper which I resurrected from the garage.
 Proud of my achievements, I couldn't help laughing when my friend - a farmer's wife - rang to say she'd burnt the turkey.